Piotrek538/Aplikacja-MVC/README.md

-# Simple MVC app using C#, for a pass grade
+# Simple fullstack app using C# & js for a pass grade, implementing MVC pattern